First time buyer guide

 It’s a Government loan designed to help first-time buyers or existing homeowners who want to buy a new-build house and are struggling to raise a mortgage deposit.

-Since most mortals struggle financially over the first few years of buying a house, the money you borrow with a Help to Buy equity loan is interest-free for the first 5 years – although you’ll be pleased to know that you can make voluntary part payments whenever you like.
-However, when the placid 5-year period is over, you’ll have to start paying off your debt at a rate of 1.75% of the loan’s value.
+The money you borrow with a Help to Buy equity loan is interest-free for the first five years.
+However, when the placid five-year period is over, you’ll have to start paying off your debt at a rate of 1.75% of the loan’s value.
 This rate will then increase every year in line with rises in the Retail Price Index (RPI) plus 1%.

 But, bear in mind that these conditions are only available until April 2021 when a new Help to Buy equity loan scheme – which will run until March 2023 – will come into effect.
 The new scheme will only be available for first-time buyers and will include new regional property price caps.